volodymyrhudyma/blog/content/blog/2020-06-09-the-best-tools-for-react-development.md

 The second one does the same job, but it also tries to fix whatever can be fixed without the developer's help.

 **Important note:** the following scripts run eslint for all files.
-If you want to run it against specific folder, replace `.` with the path to the folder, for example `eslint src/`.
+If you want to run it against a specific folder, replace `.` with the path to the folder, for example `eslint src/`.

 Refer to the [](https://github.com/axios/axios)[official documentation](https://eslint.org/docs/user-guide/configuring) to find out more.

 ## Prettier

-Prettier is used to autoformat the code, to enforce an opinionated code format.
+Prettier is used to autoformat the code and to enforce an opinionated code formatting.

 Usually, it's installed together with ESLint, which makes sure to keep my code style in a good shape.